TransUnion Vs. Equifax: What’s the Difference?

 TransUnion and Equifax use different algorithms to generate credit reports.
 You may notice that credit reports from Equifax and credit reports from TransUnion have different credit scores.
 This doesn’t mean that either one of them is wrong.

 The different credit scores are the result of different scoring models and variations in the information provided to the agencies.
-Lenders are unlikely to make any real TransUnion vs. Equifax score comparisons, with most focusing on the average score from different bureaus.
+Lenders are most likely to focus on the average score from different bureaus.

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.